 After a delightful lunch, SONSI members were invited to reconvene at the front entrance for another guided tour.
-This was to be conducted by Dr David Galbraith, Head of Science at the RBG.
-Adorning the main entrance is a large, bells and whistles included, map of the RBG territory, here the tour began with a concise history of the RBG.
-It is a very higgledy-piggeldy history but this due to the fact that the RBG is part of a rapidly changing area, from royalty, war, and independence to, trade, commerce and urban development, it has all contributed to the adaptable RBG that exists today.
-Continuing to the less public areas, the group was led to the herborium, this one specifically houses about 60,000 species of plants from the RBG and surrounding areas.
-Like any organic/taxonomical collection, the specimens (rather like large decoupage projects, neatly glued to white card) are used for varied and varying reasons, from conservation and ecology to research and reference.
+This was to be conducted by Dr. David Galbraith, Head of Science at the RBG.
+Adorning the main entrance is a large, bells and whistles included, map of the RBG territory, and here the tour began with a concise history of the RBG.
+It is a very higgledy-piggledy history but this is due to the fact that the RBG is part of a rapidly changing area.
+From royalty, war, and independence, to trade, commerce and urban development, it has all contributed to the adaptable RBG that exists today.
+Continuing to the less public areas, the group was led to the herbarium; this one specifically houses about 60,000 species of plants from the RBG and surrounding areas.
+Like any organic or taxonomical collection, the specimens (rather like large decoupage projects, neatly glued to white card) are used for varied and varying reasons, from conservation and ecology to research and reference.
 Befitting the history of the RBG, the herbarium seems to have its own unique, haphazard history with links to soviet Russia and the Six Nations.
-Following the herborium, through the first ever SONSI exhibit space, was the library and archive (the non-living collections), which, like the herborium, are in the process of being preserved (some diligent volunteers and staff have been scanning each herborium and removing all of the staples from every item in the archives) and made accessible for interested and future visitors.
+Following the herbarium and past the first ever SONSI exhibit space was the library and archive (the non-living collections), which, like the herbarium, are in the process of being preserved (some diligent volunteers and staff have been scanning each herbarium specimen and removing all of the staples from every item in the archives) and made accessible for present and future visitors.
 These parts of the RBG make clear parallels with natural history museums and zoos, filling many different roles and responsibilities.
-Much like the swan analogy (calm and resplendent above the surface, frantic below) there is a beautiful, informative display for the public and then many staff and volunteers working constantly for its survival, proving its relevance in modern society, and preserving its heritage and treasures.
+Much like the swan analogy (calm and resplendent above the surface, frantic below), there is a beautiful and informative display for the public and the many staff and volunteers working constantly for its survival, proving its relevance in modern society, and preserving its heritage and treasures.

-The tour ended in the heavenly scented Mediterranean and cactus gardens.
+The tour ended in the heavenly scented Mediterranean and cactus garden.
 The cactus garden is small but contains a great number of different species and expressions of cacti.
-It is somewhat like stepping into the bizarre, eerie and uncomfortable world of a Salvador Dali painting, complete with spider’s webs.
-Contrastingly the Mediterranean garden with its petite Koi pond, large tumbling plants and dry, warm air was the perfect place to wind down and absorb the day.
+It is somewhat like stepping into the bizarre, eerie, and uncomfortable world of a Salvador Dali painting, complete with spider’s webs.
+Contrastingly the Mediterranean garden with its petite Koi pond, large tumbling plants, and dry warm air was the perfect place to wind down and absorb the day.

-A very large thank you should go to Dr David Galbraith, who graciously took the time to show SONSI members a varied, personal and interesting view of the RBG and a glimpse at the world of botany.
-And a titanic thank you should go to Hall Train for everything he did to make this event possible, and for such an excellent tour. – Elizabeth Pratt
+A very large thank you should go to Dr. David Galbraith who graciously took the time to show SONSI members a varied, personal and interesting view of the RBG, and a glimpse at the world of botany.
+And a titanic thank you should go to Hall Train for everything he did to make this event possible, and for such an excellent tour.